-- 40. The appointment of External Auditors has transferred from the PSAA to the LGA.
-This ensures continued value for money from appointments across the whole of local government.
+- 40. Following the abolition of the Audit Commisssion the Local Audit & Accountability Act 2014 sets out responsibilities of the PCC to appoint a local auditor to audit their and the Chief Constable's accounts.
 The basic duties of the external auditor are governed by section 15 of the Local Government Finance Act 1982, the Local Government Act 1999 and the Local Audit and Accountability Act 2014.
 Under the Act, the Comptroller and Auditor General is responsible for preparing and maintaining the Code of Audit Practice, which sets out what local auditors are required to do to fulfill their responsibilities under the Act.
-The code of audit practice issued in April 2005 sets out the auditor's objectives to review and report upon: - The audited body's financial statements. - Whether the expenditure and income recorded in the financial statements have applied to the purpose intended by Parliament and the financial transactions recorded in the financial statements conforms to the authorities which govern them (regularity). - Aspects of the audited body's arrangements to secure value for money.
+The code of audit practice issued in April 2005 sets out the auditor's objectives to review and report upon: - The audited body's financial statements. - Whether the expenditure and income recorded in the financial statements have applied to the purpose intended by Parliament and the financial transactions recorded in the financial statements conforms to the authorities which govern them (regularity). - Aspects of the audited body's arrangements to secure value for money. - 41.
+In auditing the accounts the external auditor must be satisfied that: - The accounts are prepared in accordance with the relevant regulations. - They comply with the requirements of all other statutory provisions applicable to the accounts.

-- 41. In auditing the accounts the external auditor must be satisfied that: - The accounts are prepared in accordance with the relevant regulations. - They comply with the requirements of all other statutory provisions applicable to the accounts. - They "present fairly" the financial position of the organisation. - Proper practices have been observed in the compilation of the accounts. - The body whose accounts are being audited has made proper arrangements for securing economy, efficiency and effectiveness.
+- They "present a true and fair view" of the financial position of the organisation. - Proper practices have been observed in the compilation of the accounts. - The body whose accounts are being audited has made proper arrangements for securing economy, efficiency and effectiveness.

-- 42. The key controls for external auditors are: - External auditors are appointed by The Local Government Association.
-The National Audit Office (NAO) prepares a code of audit practice, which external auditors follow when carrying out their duties. - External auditors are independent in their operation.
+- 42. The key controls for external auditors are: - The Local Audit & Accountability Act 2014 sets out responsibilities of the PCC to appoint a local auditor to audit their and the Chief Constable's accounts. - The National Audit Office (NAO) prepares a code of audit practice, which external auditors follow when carrying out their duties. - External auditors are independent in their operation.

-- 43. The PCC CFO and the DCC shall liaise with the external auditor and advise the PCC and CC on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit; to ensure that for the purposes of their work, the external auditors are given the access to which they are statutorily entitled in relation to: premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance. - 44.
-To provide the Audit Panel with: - The external audit Annual Governance Report for consideration. - The external audit annual work plan and fee are reported for approval. - The Annual Audit Letter.
+- 43. The PCC CFO, DCC and CC CFO, shall liaise with the external auditor and advise the PCC and CC on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit; to ensure that for the purposes of their work, the external auditors are given the access to which they are statutorily entitled in relation to: premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance. - 44.
+To provide the Audit Committee with: - The external audit Annual Governance Report for consideration. - The external audit annual work plan and fee are reported for approval. - The Annual Audit Letter.